codacy/pulse-user-docs/docs/metrics/lead-time-reviews.md

-# Lead time sub-metrics & Reviews metrics
+# Lead time and review metrics

 ## Lead time for changes sub-metrics
 There are several metrics that directly influence **Lead time for changes**, and can help you track in more detail what needs to be improved in your workflow.